johannaleapopp/SC_FC_Coupling_Task_Personality/README.md

 were used and we ran the MRtrix pipeline for DWI processing (Civier et al., 2019; Tournier et al., 2019; [https://github.com/civier/HCP-dMRI-connectome]).
 Probabilistic streamline tractography was employed (Smith et al., 2012) and only streamlines fitting the estimated white matter orientations from the diffusion image were kept.
-For the replication analysis, data from the AOMIC PIOP1 and PIOP2 samples was downloaded in minimally preprocessed form (using fMRIPrep version 1.4.1.;
-Esteban et al., 2019) and further processed similarly as in the main sample.
 Brain networks were constructed using a multimodal parcellation dividing the brain into 360 nodes (Glasser et al., 2016).

 ## 4. Structure and Script Description